raeleus/Hashtag-DnD/README.md

 The provided scenario is very bare bones.
 This is intended to be the base for your own story development.
 Look out for future scenarios based on Hashtag DnD!

 v.
 0.0.5
-* Fixed using the "all" keyword in the #drop hastag failing
+* Fixed using the "all" keyword in the #drop fails
 * Minor bug fixes and improvements

 v.
 0.0.4